skoczen/schizophrenia-survey/README.md

 	git clone git@github.com:skoczen/schizophrenia-survey.git
 	```

-2. Set up the your virtualenv, and `pip install fabric`
+2. Set up the virtualenv, and `pip install fabric`

 3. Bootstrap the requirements and setup a dev db.